oplS15projects/FP4-proposal/README.md

 ### Deliverable and Demonstration

-* The program will be able to take a bottlenose assignment file, convert it into a test suite, and then make a test-running script for that suite.
+* The program `Bottle-Racket` is a GUI that will be able to take a bottlenose assignment file and convert it into a test suite file that is also specified in a generated test area file.
+Then `Test-Capture` is a GUI used to make a test-running script for that test area file which specifies the test suite to run.
-* In addition to Bottlenose tests, the program is capable of running any RackUnit test provided by the user.
+* In addition to Bottlenose tests, the project will be capable of running a properly formatted RackUnit test area with a test suite provided by the user.
-* The program will present to the user a GUI showing the test result, as well as a file containing the results for the test suite.
+* The project will provide a file containing the results for the test area, and this file can be sent as an email to the development team.
-* The program will provide an interface to schedule a test to be run automatically with specified test-running script.
+* The project will provide `Scheduler`, a GUI to schedule a test area to be run automatically with a specified test-running script.
 This feature is targeted mainly for regression testing of a project involving multiple developers.
-* The program will present an interface to configure an email database associated with each test, which will be used to send out a scheduled test result upon the user's request.
+* The project will provide `QA-Email`, a GUI to configure an email database associated with each test area, which will be used to send out a scheduled test result upon the user's request.
 * Racket-Doc will be able to look through properly formatted Racket code and display it nicely in a web browser (James needs to elaborate on this one)

 ### Evaluation of Results

 - Bottle-Racket will be able to convert a variety of the assignment Perl test case files.
-- Scheduler will be able to successfully run test-running scripts in consistent intervals, even when mailing list associated with the test is updated between consecutive test run-ups and when the source code tested is changed.
+- Scheduler will be able to successfully run test-running scripts in consistent intervals, even when the mailing list associated with the test area is updated between consecutive test run-ups and when the source code tested is changed.
-- Email module will be able to detect when a user enters an incorrect email address or when a database stored in the user's storage is currupted between the program run-ups, and notify the user of the invalid entries.
+- Email module will be able to detect when a user enters an incorrect email address or when a database stored in the user's storage is corrupted between the program run-ups, and notify the user of the invalid entries.
 - Racket-Doc, need James's input on this

 ## Work Plan and Schedule

 An excel spreadsheet representing a calendar will be used as a planner.
+Some things to consider:
+* Scheduler will be implemented in the Second Milestone.
+* The user doesn't need to specify if the test area loads in a Bottlenose test suite.
+We already assume the QA Engineer knows how to create test suites and test areas, we are just using Bottlenose tests as the suites.
+The key is to have properly formatted test area files, and any kind of suite can be run.

 First Milestone (04-13)
 * Bottle-Racket will be able to convert the first 3 assignments along with freds-db (that one requires loading in definitions from another file).